jimratliff/GenoMac-user/scripts/0_TODOs.md

 - ✅ Why does GenoMac-system scripts/settings have a file from GenoMac-user!?!?!?!? 🤪
   - ✅ interactive_ask_initial_questions.sh
     - ✅ DELETED
+- ❑ Integrate `just` as a a partial replacement for `make`, except that `make` is required until after `just` is installed by Homebrew.

 ############### GenoMac-user
 - ✅ Renamimg 0_initialize_me.sh to 0_initialize_me_first.sh